silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 You can add a `--recipe-core-constraint` flag to target a specific version of `silverstripe/recipe-core`.
 By default, the project will be upgraded to the latest stable version.
 If you are upgrading a CWP project, you can use `--cwp-constraint` instead to target a specific version of `cwp/cwp-core`.

-The upgrader uses [carret version constraint](https://getcomposer.org/doc/articles/versions.md#caret-version-range-) by default.
+The upgrader uses [caret version constraint](https://getcomposer.org/doc/articles/versions.md#caret-version-range-) by default.
 This will cause composer to install compatible minor releases.
 You can use the `--strict` option if you want to use the more conservative [tilde version constraints](https://getcomposer.org/doc/articles/versions.md#tilde-version-range-).

 Omit the `--write` flag to preview your changes.